SuperDude88/TWWHD-Randomizer/README.md

 # TWWHD-Randomizer
 A Randomizer for The Legend of Zelda: The Wind Waker HD

-Still in relatively early development and has barely touched ASM patches (of which there will be a lot).
-Current work is focused on compressing/decompressing/dumping/loading game files on the Wii U.
+Still in relatively early development and has yet to incorporate ASM patches (of which there will be a lot).
+Current work is focused on item placement and writing locations.
+Likely will enter at least private beta following implementation of some ASM patches.

 Current to-do list: